Careful, paced recovery from trauma, abuse and the after-effects of harm.

-Experiences of trauma and abuse can have lasting effects on emotional wellbeing, identity, relationships, and a person’s sense of safety in the world.
+Experiences of trauma and abuse can have lasting effects on emotional well-being, identity, relationships, and a person’s sense of safety in the world.
 Trauma may arise from a single overwhelming event, or from repeated experiences over time, including emotional, physical, sexual, or psychological abuse.

 Many people find that even after the immediate danger has passed, their nervous system and emotional responses continue to react as though the threat is still present.
 This can show up as anxiety, panic, emotional numbness, hypervigilance, avoidance, or ongoing difficulties in relationships.

 Schema Therapy offers a space to slow this process down, make sense of what has happened, and begin rebuilding safety, stability, and trust.
+Some clients also find EMDR is helpful for processing traumatic memories.

-Emotional & Physical Abuse
+Emotional Abuse

 This abuse may include chronic criticism, manipulation, gaslighting, intimidation, or erosion of self-worth.

-Physical abuse
+Physical Abuse

 Experiences involving physical harm, threat, or fear, whether in childhood or adulthood.

-Sexual abuse and sexual trauma
+Sexual abuse and grooming

 Including abuse in childhood or adulthood, boundary violations, grooming, and experiences involving coercion or exploitation.